debelopumento/firebase-cloud-functions-boilerplate/readme.md

+## This is a boilerplate with

+-   Firebase cloud functions
+-   MongoDB
+-   RESTful API

 ## Dev

+Create a `.env` file and put your database url in it as `DATABASE_URL`.

 ```
 firebase serve
 ```

 Test in Postman.
-Yes that's it.

 ## Deploy